 Frequently Asked Questions

-Here is some helpful information about the Insurance Reserve Fund report:
+Here is some helpful information about the Insurance Reserve Fund reports:

-· How is the report organized?
-The report is organized chronologically by the date claims are reported, from oldest to newest.
-It is updated periodically to incorporate new information.
+· How are the reports organized?
+The reports are organized chronologically by the date claims are reported, from oldest to newest.
+The reports are updated periodically to incorporate new information.

-· Why is some information in the report redacted?
+· Why is some information in the reports redacted?
 This is done so as not to identify the names of minors or describe medical procedures that individuals may have had.

 · What is the difference in claim identification codes beginning with the letters B, C, D, F, M, P, R, S and T?
 The letters define what type of claim it is, as follows: